 - IHS 5900: Special Topics in HSP (3 OHIO Credits)

-The program fee for this program includes: Student Cuban Entry Visa, accommodations in Cuba, breakfast and dinner daily (some lunches are also included and will be listed on your final itinerary), airport transfer, excursions, transportation to all program-related activities, welcome dinner, and international medical health insurance.
+The program fee for this program includes: Student airfare, accommodations, Cuban Visa, breakfast and dinner daily, five group meals, airport transfer, excursions, transportation to all program-related activities, welcome dinner, and international medical health insurance.

 In addition to the program fee, students should plan for 3 credit hours of tuition*, administrative fee, and out-of-pocket costs.
 Below is the student budget worksheet for this program, which outlines these costs.